byunfeng/chatbot-ui-test/README.md

 ## How to Use on apiskey.com

 Sign up by filling in your email and password.
 You will receive an email in your inbox; click on the link provided.
 It's possible that you won't receive a confirmation of successful registration, but this is normal.
 Then, return to the Apiskey login page and sign in.
+The web can upload and parse PDF files, but please note that filenames with Chinese characters may cause issues.

 ## Support

 ## Vercel Quickstart